-Investors purchasing Common Share Units or Pre-Funded Warrant Units in this offering will experience immediate and substantial dilution in the as adjusted net tangible book value of their Shares.
+Investors purchasing Units in this offering will experience immediate and substantial dilution in the as adjusted net tangible book value of their Shares.
 Dilution in as adjusted net tangible book value represents the difference between the assumed public offering price per Unit and the as adjusted net tangible book value per Share immediately after the offering.